Sam Redgate

-Samuel Redgate (27 July 1810 – 13 April 1851) was an English professional cricketer who played for Nottingham Cricket Club and Nottinghamshire sides from the 1830 to the 1846 season.

-Redgate was an outstanding rightarm fast bowler using the roundarm style.
-He batted right-handed and sometimes played as wicket-keeper.
+Samuel Redgate (27 July 1810 – 13 April 1851) was an English professional cricketer who played for Nottingham Cricket Club and Nottinghamshire County Cricket Club between the 1830 and 1846 seasons.
+He was born in Arnold, Nottinghamshire, and died in Radford, Nottingham.
+Redgate was an outstanding right arm fast bowler, using the roundarm style.
+He batted right-handed, and occasionally played as a wicket-keeper.